annydomingos/annydomingos/README.md

 - 👩‍💻Studying for a Software Analysis and Development degree
 - 🤓Web Dev fellowship at Sirius Education
 - 📨annyds1@icloud.com
-- Projects in the oven, will post very soon ✨
+- Projects in the oven, will post more very soon ✨

 ##